USS McCampbell: Service history

-McCampbell maintains on board an active VBSS team to conduct anti piracy, anti-smuggling, and anti-terrorist operations.
+McCampbell maintains on board an active VBSS team to conduct anti-piracy, anti-smuggling, and anti-terrorist operations.
 The ship was an active participant in IMDEX, and the VBSS team was a centerpiece in the multilateral training effort held in conjunction with the exposition.

-On 24 January 2019, McCampbell sailed through the Taiwan Strait on orders from the USS Pacific Fleet.
+On 24 January 2019, McCampbell sailed through the Taiwan Strait on orders from the US Pacific Fleet.
 McCampbell and replenishment oiler Walter S. Diehl "conducted a routine Taiwan Strait Transit" that was "in accordance with international law."

-In July 2020 the ship left Yokosuka for Portland, Oregon to begin a midlife update at Vigor Shipyards.
-While the update has a set cost of US$133.4 million, with contract options that could rise up to as much as US$155.6 million.
+In July 2020 the ship left Yokosuka for Portland, Oregon to begin a midlife update at Vigor Industrial.
+While the update had a set cost of US$133.4 million, with contract options that could rise up to as much as US$155.6 million.

+On 5 February 2024, the U.S. Navy announced that USS McCampbell would forward deploy to Yokosuka, Japan.
+McCampbell would replace USS Antietam, which would depart Yokosuka, Japan, and move to Pearl Harbor, Hawaii, as part of a scheduled rotation of forces in the Pacific.

+On 8 February 2024, the USS McCampbell, in collaboration with the Missile Defense Agency (MDA), successfully conducted Flight Test Other-23 (FTX-23), also known as Stellar Sisyphus, off the coast of the Pacific Missile Range Facility, Kauai, Hawaii.
+This two-part developmental test involved evaluating sensor tracking and communications link capabilities.

+On 2 March 2024, USS McCampbell returned to Yokosuka, Japan after a four-year-long modernization period in the United States, rejoining her sister ships as part of Destroyer Squadron Fifteen.

 Coat of arms

 Shield

 The shield has background of blue with a diagonal light blue band.
 Roman numerals for the number fifteen are located above the band while the Navy Cross is below.The traditional Navy colors were chosen for the shield because dark blue and gold represents the sea and excellence respectively.
 The light blue band refers to the Pacific theater, where Captain McCampbell's served as commander of Air Group 15.
 In the band, there are thirty-four stars representing the number of enemy aircraft Captain McCampbell destroyed in air to air combat.
 This distinguished him as the leading naval ace in World War II.
-The Roman numeral “XV” signifies the “Fabled Fifteen” which embarked on USS Essex.
+The Roman numeral "XV" signifies the "Fabled Fifteen" which embarked on USS Essex.
 The Navy Cross with a Silver Star center symbolize Captain McCampbell's bravery during combat in the Philippines.